fanbu1995/EpiNetSupplement/README.md

 # CoEpiNet
-Codes for _Likelihood-based Inference for Partially Observed Epidemics on Dynamic Networks_
+Supplementary information and code for _Likelihood-based Inference for Partially Observed Epidemics on Dynamic Networks_

 ## Things included
+1. suppmentary material, with derivations, proofs, and experiment details and results (see "supplement.pdf")
-1. simulation codes (both SIR- and SIS-type) epidemic processes on adaptive networks
+2. simulation codes (both SIR- and SIS-type) epidemic processes on adaptive networks
-2. inference codes on complete data
+3. inference codes on complete data
-3. inference codes on partially observed data w/ missing recovery times
+4. inference codes on partially observed data w/ missing recovery times
-4. codes for generating visualizations of toy examples
+5. codes for generating visualizations of toy examples
-5. example datasets from simulations
+6. example datasets from simulations

 ## Things **not** included
 1. real data (proprietary)